 Interviewed candidates are usually notified within one month from the date of interview.
 Accepted applicants are asked to send a non-refundable \$500 tuition prepayment that will be credited to the student's tuition account.
-The School of Pharmacy may participate in an Early Decision Program through PharmCAS.
+The School of Pharmacy participates in the Early Decision Program through PharmCAS.
 Details on Early Decision Programs can be found on the PCOM School of Pharmacy PharmCAS web page.